-Barbara has translated the works of major artists such as Julian Schnabel, Barbara Bloom, and the Gee’s Bend Quilters into fascinating, hand-made rugs, which have been exhibited in major museums throughout the world.
-The Metropolitan Museum in NYC commissioned Barbara to design two, limited-edition rugs for their “Court and Cosmos: the Great Age of the Seljuk Turks.” exhibit.
+I have translated the works of major artists such as Julian Schnabel, Barbara Bloom, and the Gee’s Bend Quilters into fascinating, hand-made rugs that have been exhibited in major museums throughout the world.
+The Metropolitan Museum in NYC commissioned me to design two, limited-edition rugs for their “Court and Cosmos: the Art of the Seljuk Turks” exhibit.
 It was the first time that the museum commissioned original rugs based on works in their collection.
 More than 25 US museums, including the Whitney and the Boston Museum of Fine Arts, have sold my rugs.
 I currently have a major piece on display at Venice Design 2018, an international, by invitation only show that runs concurrently with the Biennale.
 In May, 2018, I received awards from the US Commerce Department and the State of NY for excellence in exporting; this year I was appointed the the US Commerce Department’s District Export Council.
 I have sold my rugs to every continent except Antarctica.

-Barbara’s motto sums up her goals – Outstanding Design.
+I think that our company motto sums up my goals: Outstanding Design.
 Highest Quality.
 The Ultimate in Personal Service.
 Thank you for your interest in my rugs.

 About Classic Rug